Florida Democrats running to boost Biden from the bottom up

 TALLAHASSEE, Fla.
 (AP) — Before the coronavirus pandemic sickened Florida’s economy, and before the Black Lives Matter movement widened her eyes to racial injustice, Kelly Johnson had little interest in politics except to occasionally cast a ballot.
 In 2018, she voted for the Republican in the Florida governor’s race, and four years ago she supported Donald Trump.

-Now, the unemployed, white single mother of eight is running for office — as a Democrat — in a bid to oust a state legislator who is one of Florida’s rising Republican stars.
-She knows it’s a long shot, but Johnson hopes even a loss will serve a purpose for Democrats: boosting turnout in the race to evict Trump from the White House.
+Now, the unemployed, white single mother of eight is running for office — as a Democrat — in a bid to oust a state legislator who’s one of Florida’s rising Republican stars.
+She knows it’s a long shot, but she hopes even a loss will serve a purpose for Democrats: boosting turnout in the race to evict Trump from the White House.

 “There’s a greater good happening,” she said.
 “And I’m glad to be part of that.”

 Johnson’s campaign is part of a major change in strategy for Florida Democrats.
 Long accustomed to being on the losing side of razor-close races, state Democrats are mounting challenges in Republican strongholds — not necessarily to win but to lose by less.
+And they’re convinced that competing in traditionally Republican areas will help former Vice President Joe Biden eke out a victory against Trump in a key battleground state.

 The party is fielding its largest slate of legislative candidates in decades, with Democratic candidates vying in all but one of the 141 statehouse seats up for election in November.
 (One Democrat is challenging her exclusion from the ballot after being disqualified because of a technical issue.)